Welcome to my Glossary of Audio Relevant Abbreviations!

-There is a plethora of abbreviated terms one is bound to come across in the Audio Realm.
+There are a plethora of abbreviated terms one is bound to come across in the Audio Realm.
 Some make sense, others require a bit of research.
 With this Blog Post, I'll do my best to help you understand and make sense of some of the most common truncations via my Glossary of Audio Relevant Abbreviations.

 ADAT = Alesis Digital Audio Tape.
 A magnetic tape format that records on to Super VHS Tapes.
 Allows for simultaneous recording of up to 8 audio tracks.